mlflow/mlflow/docs/source/getting-started/tracking-server-overview/index.rst

 Method 1: Start Your Own MLflow Server
 ---------------------------------------

-**Disclaimier**: This part of guide is not suitable for running in a cloud-provided IPython environment, e.g., Google Colab or Databricks Notebook.
-Please follow the guide below in your local computer.
+**Disclaimier**: This part of guide is not suitable for running in a cloud-provided IPython environment (e.g., Collab, Databricks).
+Please follow the guide below in your local machine (laptop/desktop).

 A hosted tracking server is the simplest way to store and view MLflow experiments, but it is not suitable for every user.
 For example, you may not want to expose your data and model to others in your cloud provider account.
 In this case, you can use a local hosted MLflow server to store and view your experiments.
 To do so, there are two steps:

 * Start your MLflow server.
-* Port MLflow session to the local MLflow server IP by :py:func:`mlflow.set_tracking_uri()`.
+* Connect MLflow session to the local MLflow server IP by :py:func:`mlflow.set_tracking_uri()`.

 Start a Local MLflow Server